 Last mile delivery is the delivery step that takes place from the warehouse to the customer’s doorstep.
 The primary motive of last mile delivery is to deliver the package quickly.

 61% of logistics companies agree that last mile delivery is the most ineffective process in the entire delivery chain.
-So, let’s review some important factors which affect last mile delivery.
+So, let’s review some important factors which affect last-mile delivery and why you need the last-mile delivery solution for your business.

 Common Challenges in Last mile Delivery